Synkronizing/CSJ/README.md

 # CSJ
 Computer Science Java Projects
-This is my code Only to show all my code for people to see and use.
+This is my code Only to display all my code for people to see and use, if needed.

-The code's main java is the Runner.java which calls all the other peices of code